AKASHAorg/blog.akasha.world/_posts/2016-09-30-launch-imminent.md

 *Core smart contracts breakathon*

-Open source the smart contracts powering AKASHA followed by breakathon event with prizes for anyone able to exploit or break the smart contracts.
+Open source the smart contracts powering AKASHA, followed by breakathon event with prizes for anyone able to exploit or break the smart contracts.
 Breakathon will be extended to the token contracts proposed in the next stage.
 Actively experiment with solutions for displaying content published inside the dapp in normal Web 2.0 browsers.

 Main goals